Ronnie Brown: College career

 Brown moved on to Auburn University, where he majored in communications and played for coach Tommy Tuberville's Auburn Tigers football team from 2000 to 2004.
 He teamed up with speed running back Carnell Williams to create a premier running threat of speed and power.
 He redshirted after playing in the first two games of the 2000 season as he only gained 10 yards on six carries.
 In 2001, he played in 10 games and ranked third on the team with 330 yards on 84 carries and two touchdowns while catching seven passes for 109 yards.

 Brown enjoyed his best season in 2002 when he gained a career-high 1,008 yards on 175 carries (5.8 avg.) with 13 touchdowns while subbing for the injured Williams.
 He also had nine receptions for 166 yards (18.4 avg.) and a touchdown.
 However, in 2003, with Williams healthy and starting, Brown's statistics dropped as he carried the ball only 95 times for 446 yards (4.7 avg.), recorded five touchdowns, and had eight receptions for 80 yards.

 In 2004, Brown shared duties with Williams and started seven games.
-Together with Jason Campbell, coach Tommy Tuberville called them the best backfield in the past 30 years as they led the team to a 13-0 record.
+Together with Jason Campbell, coach Tommy Tuberville called them the best backfield in the past 30 years as they led the team to a 13–0 record.
 He totaled 913 yards on 153 carries and scored eight times.
 He also displayed his receiving capabilities as he ranked second on the team with 34 catches for 313 yards and a touchdown.

 Although he started only 21 of 47 games for Auburn he finished his career ranked seventh in school history with 2,707 yards rushing on 513 carries while ranking fifth with 28 rushing touchdowns.
 Brown also had 58 receptions for 668 yards and two touchdowns.

 In 2020, Brown was inducted into the Alabama Sports Hall of Fame.

-Stats

-2000: 6 carries for 10 yards and no touchdowns.

-2001: 84 carries for 330 yards (3.93) and 2 touchdowns.
-7 catches for 109 yards.

-2002: 175 carries for 1008 yards (5.76) and 13 touchdowns.
-9 catches for 166 yards and 1 touchdown.

-2003: 95 carries for 446 yards (4.69) and 5 touchdowns.
-8 catches for 80 yards.

-2004: 153 carries for 913 yards (5.97) and 8 touchdowns.
-34 catches for 313 yards and 1 touchdown.